rigetti/reference-qvm/README.md

 ## Development and Testing

-We use pytest for testing.
-Tests can be run from the top-level directory using:
+We use tox and pytest for testing.
+Tests can be executed from the top-level directory by simply
+running:
 ```
-pytest
+tox
 ```
+The setup is currently testing Python 2.7 and Python 3.6.

 ## Building the Docs